 Told you it was easy!
 Would you have thought this process would yield these results?
 With such beautiful produce, you don’t have to do much to elevate it that’s for sure!
 Make sure to eat the mushroom with everything on the plate.

-Mop up some lemon parsley vinaigrette, pick up some feta crumbles, and forget the micro salad leaves and pistachios.
+Nothing quite beats the meaty chunks of the mushroom.
+Mop up some lemon parsley vinaigrette, pick up some feta crumbles, and don’t forget the micro salad leaves and pistachios.
 Yum!